Chess-Variants-Training/Variant-Puzzle-Creator/README.md

-# Python-Puzzle-Creator
+# Variant-Puzzle-Creator

 ## About

-This is a python application dedicated to creating chess puzzles for lichess.org.
-However it can easily be adapted to create puzzles from personal games.
+This is a python application dedicated to creating chess puzzles for Chess Variants Training.
+It is a modification of clarkerubber's puzzle generator.

 ## Installation